nocodb/nocodb/packages/noco-docs/content/en/developer-resources/webhooks.md

         -   After Delete: Trigger event for ROW deletion
     -   **On Condition**: [Optional] Enable if you wish to associate additional condition/constraint with the trigger configured above.
     -   **Notification**: Select 'Microsoft Teams'.
-    -   **Select Discord Channels**: Select from the drop down list, channel name configured in Step (2).
+    -   **Select Teams Channels**: Select from the drop down list, channel name configured in Step (2).
 Please click on 'Reload' if drop down list is empty.
     -   **Body**: Message to be posted over Teams channel, via webhooks on trigger of configured event.
         -   Body can contain plain text &
         -   Handlebars {{ }}